BjornL1/balance-stock/README.md

 ### Content

-The idea is my own on how to code the calculation model, though some basics (as mentionend in in previous section) on how to connect the gpsread sheets are inspired by the love sandwich project.
+The idea is my own on how to code the calculation model, though some basics (as mentioned in the previous section) on how to connect the gspread sheets are inspired by the love sandwich project.

 ### Acknowledgments